ChenHsiChin/PyScripts/README.md

 # PyScripts
 Do files actions with python.

-## DelSamPic.py
+## delsamefiles.py
 Delete same files by MD5 in a directory.

 ## rename.py
-rename files in bulk unordered.
+rename files in bulk unordered in a directory.